tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 ![yomichan-settings](https://raw.githubusercontent.com/Ajatt-Tools/rikaitan/main/ext/images/rikaitan-icon.svg)
 button in the browser toolbar and choose "Settings".
 In the bottom left corner enable "Advanced" to access hidden settings mentioned in this guide.

+### Backups

+If you are installing the extension on a new device, export and import your setting by going to
+"Settings" > "Backup" > "Export/Import settings".

 ### Install dictionaries